 Phone chargers work using an inbuilt switch mode power supply (SMPS).
 This consist of a high frequency transformer, a full-wave rectifier, a high frequency switch and its control mechanisms as well as filters.
+Below is a list of the different USB cable types and their uses and applications as well as an overview of different chargers that are commonly used in phones, tablets and other devices.

 They work on a simple principle where AC is converted to DC.
 There are 3 main components of phone chargers.
 The three main components are step-down transformer, rectifier (full wave bridge rectifier) and voltage regulator.